Blåhøe, Vågå

-Blåhø or Blåhøe is a mountain in Innlandet county in Norway.
-The 1617 m tall mountain is located on the border of Vågå and Dovre municipalities.
+Blåhøe is a mountain in Innlandet county in Norway.
+The 1617 m tall mountain is located on the border of Vågå Municipality and Dovre Municipality.
 It is located about 10 km south of the village of Dovre and about 10 km east of the village of Vågåmo.
 The European route E6 highway runs past the east side of the mountain.